The Myths About Frozen Shoulder: Truths You Need to Know about it.

 Although resting might seem like a reasonable way to manage the pain and discomfort of a frozen shoulder, prolonged immobility can actually make the condition worse.
 Gentle exercises and stretching are essential to maintain joint mobility and prevent further stiffness.
 Physical therapy is a vital part of treating frozen shoulder, as it helps restore range of motion and strengthens the surrounding muscles.

-Contact us at MLs Clinic, today if you think you may have a frozen shoulder, and let our orthopedic specialist, Dr. Preetesh Choudhary assist you in achieving a better quality of life.
+Contact us at MLs Clinic, today if you think you may have a frozen shoulder, and let our orthopedic doctor in Indore, Dr. Preetesh Choudhary assist you in achieving a better quality of life.